last updated December 20, 2022

 Furthermore, Dr. Eastham says: "Only 1 out of 4 biopsys detected cancer that existed."

-Even the National Cancer Institute and The US Preventative Services Task Force are in opposition to routine PSA testing.
+Even the National Cancer Institute and The US Preventative Services Task Force are in opposition to the routine use of this type of testing testing.
 They believe the risks of follow-up tests (prostate biopsy)

 and the treatment side effects may outweigh the possible benefits.

-Why perform unnecessary costly inaccurate tests that may prompt life threatening further tests (like prostate biopsy)?
+Why perform unnecessary costly inaccurate procedures that may prompt life threatening further testing (like prostate biopsy)?

-It is well known that there are many "false positive" results and "false negative" results in the history of the PSA level test.
+It is well known that there are many "false positive" results and "false negative" results in the history of this type of testing.

 The New England Journal of Medicine states: "(the) PSA level test has been found to miss 82 percent of tumors in men under 60, and 65 percent of cancers in older men".

-This data is erroneously causing some scientists to recommend that men with even lower PSA test scores have biopsies!
+This data is erroneously causing some scientists to recommend that men with even lower resulting scores have biopsies!
 That is disgusting!